chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-029-locksmith-pc-talk-frankie-mouse.md

 + Hewlett-Packard planned to release an upgrade to its 110 Portable computer.
 Cheifet said the new model would have a 24-line display, 512 KB of RAM, and cost under $2,000, although it would not include any bundled software.
 (This machine would be known as the [HP 110 Plus](http://www.oldcomputers.net/hp110.html).)
 + According to a survey by Software Access International, the average computer owner spent about 12.2 hours per week on their PC, dividing that time equally between work and gaming.
 + COMEX, the New York Commodity Exchange, was now selling a computer simulation of commodities trading, which it hoped would encourage people to enter the field.
 + Finally, *New York* magazine announced a new electronic mail service, *XNET*, that provided an online bulletin board for personal ads.
 Cheifet said about 300 people had already signed up for the service.
-(The service cost $25 for the initial subscription plus $5 per month to rent the electonic mail box.)
+(The service cost $25 for the initial subscription plus $5 per month to rent the election mailbox.)

 ![Advertisement from "New York" Magazine, c.
 1985: "Have a Computer?
 Join XNET.
 The adult computer bulletin board & electronic mail service.
 Read & respond to hundreds of personal ads thru your own computer."](/img/cc-xnet.png)